youssef-shoala/Lexicool/README.md

 **Required Must-have Stories**

 * Ability to login or create a new profile
-* Shows a random word and its definition when you click a button
+* Gives the user a word and its definition to learn, when the user feels they have learned the word, they can click a button to get a new random word
 * Track previously learned words
 * Track user's daily streak
 * Send push notifications for reminders
-* Search for a word
+* Search for a word and get it's definition
-*
+    * Search using microphone aswell
+* Shows a random word and its definition when you click a button

 **Optional Nice-to-have Stories**